obisummary: resume main information from a sequence file

 classDef obitools fill:#99d57c

-The file cleaned.fasta contains five fasta sequences with abundance annotations:
+The file simple.fasta contains five fasta sequences with abundance annotations:

 ACGTACGTACGTACGTACGT